leplusorg/openid-connect-provider-debugger/README.md

 Default: "openid email profile" (coming from the https://github.com/zmartzone/lua-resty-openidc dependency).

+### oidc_post_logout_uri

+Description: the OpenID Connect post_logout_redirect_uri (if you running the instance locally on port 8080, it could be <http://localhost:8080/status>).
+You might have to configure this URI in the OP's admin console.

+Mandatory: no

+Default: none.

+## Endpoints

+The following endpoints are available: `/debug`, `/login`, `/logout`, `/status`

+`/debug` is used to initiate and end the OpenID Connect flow.
+If the user is authenticated, it will display the JSON document containing the tokens and user information.

+`/login` is the redirect URI where the OP will send the user after authentication.
+It will build up the session state and redirect the user back to the /debug endpoint.

+`/logout` is used to end the session and log the user out of the OP.
+If a post_logout_redirect_uri (oidc_post_logout_uri argument) is
+provided, the user will be redirected to that url from the OP.

+`/status` is a simple page that displays the current session state as a JSON document.
+There are three possible states: "not_authenticated", "authenticated" and "session_active_but_no_user".
+This might be a good place for a post_logout_redirect_uri.

+Note: `/debug`, `/login` and `/logout` share all the same code. `/debug` and `/login` behave absolutely identical, while `/logout` behaves differently because of the used OIDC lua library.

 ## Test

 To test the debugger (or any other Relying Party), you can use JBoss